mickeyjsx/babel-plugin-mickey-i18n/README.md

 }
 ```

-We also get a message file like this:
+We also get a message file like this, the id is the text's hashcode:

 ```json
 [